BSFS Degree Program

 Bachelor of Science in Foreign Service (BSFS) Degree Program - Our History, Program and Vision

 “Having entered upon the stage of world politics and world commerce, we assume worldwide obligations," wrote the Reverend Edmund A. Walsh, S.J., the School of Foreign Service's first Dean.
 "Our viewpoint can never be the same again."
 Walsh penned these thoughts in 1919, five years before the United States diplomatic corps renamed itself the Foreign Service, as the United States and the world emerged from the horrors of the First World War.
 By creating the School of Foreign Service, Georgetown sought to educate students about global issues and prepare them for a life of service - in business, government, or for a humanitarian agency.
 This mission reflected both the University's Jesuit heritage, with its emphasis on intercultural understanding, and its origins as an institution of the American Enlightenment, dedicated to human rights and the education of citizens.
-The academic year 2019-2020 will be the centennial for SFS.
-Preparations are underway to salute the School's history, to celebrate the accomplishments of faculty, students, alumni and staff, and to launch the School into the next century.
+The academic year 2019-2020 marks the centennial for SFS.
+Events are underway to salute the School's history, to celebrate the accomplishments of faculty, students, alumni and staff, and to launch the School into the next century.

 Today the School of Foreign Service offers students in both Washington, D.C. and Qatar an interdisciplinary undergraduate degree program built on a liberal arts education.
 Students begin their studies with the SFS and University core curriculum, giving them an understanding of philosophy, theology, the humanities, economics, political science, history, and other disciplines.
 During sophomore year, students choose a major, allowing them to further develop specialization in one area of international affairs.
 This dual emphasis on international affairs and the interdisciplinary approach distinguishes the curriculum of the School of Foreign Service from that of other liberal arts programs.
 In addition to their work on campus, many SFS students study and work abroad during their junior year and do independent research and internships in their senior year.

 Georgetown's Qatar campus is dedicated to fulfilling Georgetown University's mission of promoting intellectual, ethical and spiritual understanding through serious and sustained discourse among people of different faiths, cultures and beliefs.
-Embodying this spirit of the University, SFS-Qatar undertakes education, research and service in order to advance knowledge and provide students and the community with a holistic educational experience that produces global citizens committed to the service of humankind.
+Embodying this spirit of the University, GU-Qatar undertakes education, research and service in order to advance knowledge and provide students and the community with a holistic educational experience that produces global citizens committed to the service of humankind.
 We demonstrate the values of Georgetown University; seek to build upon the world-class reputation of the Edmund A. Walsh School of Foreign Service; and work with our partner, Qatar Foundation, in its endeavors to achieve the Qatar National Vision 2030.